mvrcx/SWP_Blitzer/README.md

 	poetry shell

 :fireworks: You are ready to run the algorithm by the following command.
-Check out the [wiki][3] to see the outcome and explenations on that!
+Check out the [wiki][3] to see the outcome and explanations on that!

 	TODO!!